orblivion/ntfy/.sandstorm/README_DETAILS.md

 The exception is if you *only* use it for notifications that you trigger yourself (via scripts, etc).
 But then, you have to be aware that the ntfy Android app will *automatically* give your URL to some services: If you have Tusky installed and you connect the ntfy Android app to your grain, it will subscribe you to Tusky *without asking you*.
 In my opinion, this makes it too much of a risk to recommend the script-only use case.

 So, no other mitigations other than hard-to-guess topics.
-No private topics, no indication of who is using your grain, etc. I think we can do better than this.
+No private topics, no indication of who is using your grain, etc.

 #### Option: private topics